Manuel-Kehl/Go-For-It/README.md

     libayatana-appindicator3-dev

-Use the following commands in this order to build *Go For It!*:
+Use the following commands in this order to build *GoForIt!*:

     mkdir build
     cd build